zaphosting/docs/docs/nmrih-becomeadmin.md

 ---
 id: nmrih-becomeadmin
 title: "No More Room In Hell: Become an admin"
-description: "Information on how to become an admin on your No More Room In Hell server from ZAP-Hosting - ZAP-Hosting.com documentation"
+description: "Information on how to become an admin on your No More Room In Hell server from ZAP-Hosting "
 sidebar_label: Become admin
 services:
   - gameserver-nmrih